magnusoy/OpenWeatherMap-Wrapper-For-Python/README.md

 You can signup for a free API key on the [Open Weather Map website](https://openweathermap.org/)

+Change settings in the Config file to your own API-KEY, location and units.

 ### Installing
 Only requires requests, which you can simply download with pip.